aggarwal-aditya/Quad-Trees-Image-Compression-CS201-Project/README.md

 - [x] Add Project Goals and Scope
 - [x] Make header files for Node and coordinates
-- [ ] make header and src files for insert ,delete and other functions
+- [x] make header and src files for insert
+- [ ] delete and other functions
 - [ ] Image manipulation using quad trees
 - [ ] Spatial Indexing